Mixed-symmetry fields in de Sitter space: a group theoretical glance: Conclusions

 \section{Conclusions}

 In this paper, we investigated the representation theory of $\so(1,d+1)$ and tried to give a field theoretic interpretation of the list of UIRs known for this algebra.
 We proposed a dictionary between (partially) massless mixed-symmetry fields of \it arbitrary \rm shape and representations in the exceptional and discrete series, thereby extending and completing the work of \cite{Joung:2006gj, Joung:2007je} concerning scalar fields.
 A byproduct of this identification is to confirm the anticipated unitarity of partially massless fields in de Sitter.
 More precisely, we found for gauge fields of arbitrary shape, that unitary fields in dS$_{d+1}$ are those whose gauge symmetry involves the lowest block of their Young diagram.
-This generalises the analysis of unitarity of mixed-symmetry partially massless fields on de Sitter spacetime from the case of two-column Young diagrams \cite{deMedeiros:2002qpr, Joung:2016naf} to the generic case; see also \cite{Zinoviev:2003dd} where some types of massive mixed-symmetry fields in (A)dS and various massless limits were analysed starting from Lagrangian formulations.\\
+This generalises the analysis of unitarity of mixed-symmetry massless fields on de Sitter spacetime from the case of two-column Young diagrams \cite{deMedeiros:2002qpr} (see \cite{Joung:2016naf} for a study of two-column partially massless fields) to the generic case; see also \cite{Zinoviev:2003dd} where some types of massive mixed-symmetry fields in (A)dS and various massless limits were analysed starting from Lagrangian formulations.